dolong/SPPExample/README.md

 # SPPExample
 SPPExample

-Example for DEMOing phone gap functionalities for SPP Client
+Example for demoing phone gap functionalities for SPP Client PhoneGap compiles directly from git with this full packaged html